zju-bis/Awesome-Brain-Inspired-System/README.md

 This repository collected papers on brain-inspired systems published in influential conferences from 2021 to 2024.
 You can add more related papers by pulling the request. 😊

 **Suggested follow-up research sequence for future contributors**:
-  - AI-related: AAAI, ICLR, CVPR, ICCV, IJCAI, MM, ICML, NIPS
+  - AI-related: AAAI, ICLR, CVPR, ICCV, IJCAI, MM, ICML, NIPS, ECCV
   - Sys-related: ASPLOS, MICRO, DAC, ...

 ## TODO List